cport101/cport101/README.md

 - 👋 Hi, I’m @cport101
 - 👀 I’m interested in devOps
-- 🌱 I’m currently learning python3
+- 🌱 I’m currently mastering python3
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me cport@rawbw.com